1. What is a heat pump and how does it work?

 20. What are the environmental benefits of using heat pumps?

-Heat pumps contribute to the reduction of CO2 emissions and the use of fossil fuels.
-Because they extract heat from renewable sources, they significantly reduce the ecological footprint of a home.
-By combining a heat pump with renewable energy such as solar energy, a home can be virtually energy neutral.
-This reduces the dependency on fossil fuels and supports the transition to a more sustainable energy supply.
+Heat pumps contribute to reducing CO2 emissions and the use of fossil fuels.
+Because they extract heat from renewable sources, they significantly reduce a home's carbon footprint.
+By combining a heat pump with renewable energy sources like solar power, a home can be virtually energy-neutral.
+This reduces dependence on fossil fuels and supports the transition to a more sustainable energy supply.

 21. What are the cost-benefit analyses of a heat pump?

 The initial cost of a heat pump can be significant, but the long-term savings and benefits make it an attractive investment.
-On average, the payback period for a heat pump can be between 5 and 10 years, depending on energy costs and the subsidies available.
-Heat pumps are more energy efficient than traditional systems, which leads to lower energy costs.
-In combination with subsidies, the total payback period can be even shorter
+On average, the payback period for a heat pump can be between 5 and 10 years, depending on energy costs and available subsidies.
+Heat pumps are more energy-efficient than traditional systems, resulting in lower energy costs.
+Combined with subsidies, the total payback period can be even shorter.

 .